pyxis-roc/wgpu-abc-helper/README.md

 ``cargo run --example abce-solve-json -- /path/to/serialized/module.json --idx=... --log=/path/to/log/file.log``

-The optional ``--idx`` flag specifies which summary to evaluate the constraints for, and defaults to the last summary in the json.
+The optional ``--idx`` flag specifies which summary (0-based index) to evaluate the constraints for, and defaults to the last summary in the json.
 The optional ``--log`` flag specifies a path to where a log file should be written.
 If not specified, the log will be written to stdout.